rust-lang/nomicon/src/other-reprs.md

   difference from a struct is that the fields aren’t named.

 * This is equivalent to one of `repr(u*)` (see the next section) for enums.
-The chosen size is the default enum size for the target platform's C ABI.
+The chosen size is the default enum size for the target platform's C application binary interface (ABI).
 Note that enum representation in C is implementation defined, so this is really a "best guess".
 In particular, this may be incorrect when the C code of interest is compiled with certain flags.

 * "C-like" enums with `repr(C)` or `repr(u*)` still may not be set to an integer value without a corresponding variant, even though this is